 Find more details, refund policies and answers to common questions in the Help center.

-This class is all about foundations!
 Start a new dog on the right foot or discover missing pieces in your training.
-This class is designed to cover all the exercises in TEAM Level 1.
-The TEAM program lays out the building blocks for developing very solid behaviours that the dog can perform in a variety of unique presentations!
+This class is specifically designed to cover all the exercises in TEAM Level 1 and give you a tiny start for TEAM 2.
+The TEAM program lays out the building blocks for developing very solid behaviours that the dog can perform in a variety of unique presentations and all of the obedience venues!

 This is an introductory course and makes no assumptions about your dog's prior knowledge.

-Lectures are released at the start of each week with the majority of lectures released within the first 4 weeks.
+Lectures are released at the start of each week, with the majority of lectures released within the first 4 weeks.
 The lectures are broken down by each skill; highlighting multiple parts.
-Each lecture has objective of the exercise, applications followed by written instructions and video examples for each step.
-The videos are generally 1 to 2min long and show actual training sessions.
-No voiceover is used during video however, occasional subtitles are in the video.
+Each lecture has an objective of the exercise and applications, followed by written instructions and video examples for each step.
+The videos are generally 1 to 2 minutes long and show actual training sessions.
+No voiceover is used during the video.
+However, occasional subtitles are in the video.
 Homework summaries are at the end of each lecture.

 For more information on the TEAM titling program, please visit www.fenziteamtitles.com